BigSpringBag/acd/README.md

         One function to send a message to SNS
         A second function to be triggered when a message is received by SQS (queue).
     Two workflows:
-        Send an email
+        Send an email with delay
             Will receive parameters: {email: {to, subject, htmlBody, textBody}, dueDate}
             Will wait until TimestampPath matches dueDate to invoke a lambda function, which will send an email Workflow will pass the above mentioned parameters to a lambda function fromEmail (email address) will be hard-coded within a lambda function Send an SMS
             Will receive parameters {phoneNumber, message}
             Workflow will publish SMS message to SNS Another λ function to trigger/execute SendEmail workflow.
 This function will pass all needed parameters to a workflow aka StateMachine
     Ahh, and yet another function to execute SendSMS workflow...

 NOTE: